Masihullah17/EAD-Group2-Project/README.md

     -   **EAD Feature**: Setting up Winston for logging user credentials for security purposes
     -   **EAD Feature**: Setting up Winston-mongodb for connecting Winston to our database for storing the logs
     -   **EAD Feature**: Preventing Redirection DNS attacks

+-   Rishi Manudeep

+    -   Build the watch request form UI using Reactjs
+    -   Build the backend for the form validation and submission
+    -   Build the watch requests user dashboard UI using Reactjs
+    -   Build the backend for dashboard reading data from the database and rendering on the UI
+    -   Helped for setting up the authentication backend

+-   Brinda S

+    -   Build the UI for Authentication login and signup pages using Reactjs
+    -   Created animations for UI using Reactjs

+-   Kavya Nemmoju
+    -   Build the settings page UI and backend